 Classic American Buttercream Frosting

-Instead of the ½ cup brown butter, add an extra ½ cup with softened butter to the bowl.
-Add powdered sugar, milk and vanilla extract and cream until creamy, a couple of minutes or so.
+Instead of the ½ cup of brown butter, add an extra ½ cup of softened butter to the bowl.
+Add powdered sugar, milk, and vanilla extract and cream until creamy, a couple of minutes or so.
 Keep in an airtight container in the fridge for 2 weeks.

 If you want the other spices, feel free to add those as well.
 You can also add melted chocolate, or lemon zest and juice.
-There's so many things we can make with a classic buttercream!
+There are so many things we can make with a classic buttercream!

 How to Make Spiced Brown Buttercream Frosting